mas-bandwidth/gafferongames/content/post/integration_basics.md

 This is not to suggest that RK4 is automatically the "best" integrator for all applications _(there's no such thing)_, or that you should always use this integrator over the others listed above _(you shouldn’t)_.
 But it is one of the most accurate general purpose integration techniques available.

 ## Implementing RK4 is not as hard as it looks

+(todo: fix sentence below. change logic too, there are already many mathematical explanations online: this, this and this.
+But since my target audience...)

 I could present to you RK4 in form of general mathematical equations, but seeing as my target audience for this article are programmers, not mathematicians, I will explain using code instead.